shadowspawn/node-version-usage/README.md

 # .node-version File Usage

-Q: Is `.node-version` read by multiple node version managers?
+Q: Is `.node-version` read by multiple Node.js version managers?
 A: Yes.

 Q: Does `.node-version` have a defined common or standard file format?